Neozaru/bitmonero-qt/README.md

 EDIT : You can now auto-spawn the Wallet process from the GUI, using 'wallet_file', 'wallet_password' and 'wallet_program' options in configuration.
 If 'wallet_password' is not set, the GUI will attempt to connect to a running *simplewallet*.
 You can also disable auto-spawning using the option 'spawn_wallet=false' (default: true).

+Note that the *bitmonerod* daemon still needs to be started before the GUI.

 Your can change the configuration with the file `$HOME/.bitmonero-qt/bitmonero-qt.conf`